-Here is a draft of some performing materials I am developing with Armand D’Angour.
+Here is a draft of some performing materials I am developing with Armand D’Angour and Stefan Hagel.
 This is an experiment – we would welcome feedback from singers and academics.
 Our idea is to move away from a single solution, a single recording, a single edition.
-Instead of fixing and controlling, we want to make it easy for others to adapt these performing materials to suit themselves.
+Instead of fixing and controlling, we want to make it easy for others to adapt these performing materials to suit themselves – a vision prompted by Peter Robinson in ‘The Digital Revolution in Scholarly Editing’ (2016).

 Updates and alternative versions will appear from time to time under each heading below.